Steering Autoregressive Music Generation with Recursive Feature Machines: Classification Results

 \section{Classification Results}

 With \ourmethod{}, we additionally train separate multiclass probes (different from the binary probes used to steer) to compare RFM clasification against the original probing methods used in \textsc{SynTheory}.
 We see that RFMs have better or comparable performance to the 2-layer FFN probes used in the original \textsc{SynTheory} paper across all categories.
 We highlight that RFMs beat the baseline probes in accuracy on scales, progressions, and intervals and in R2 score on the tempo dataset, resulting in a higher overall average score.
-We justify the mean pooling strategy by ablating RFMs over only classifying on last-token activations, showing much better performance.
+We also find that mean-pooled RFMs outperform last-token activations.
+Using only the final token assumes the model compresses all relevant musical information into a single position, which is unlikely for temporally structured attributes.
+Mean-pooling instead aggregates information across the entire sequence, better capturing temporal patterns, especially for tempo, chord progressions, and scales.

 Furthermore, we argue that FFNs do not naturally yield orthogonal, eigenvalue-ranked directions suitable for steering.
 In contrast, RFMs produce a PSD AGOP matrix whose eigenvectors correspond to stable, interpretable axes of sensitivity.
 These axes can be directly injected into the model at inference, making RFMs uniquely suited for controlled generation.